debops/debops/docs/ansible/roles/owncloud/defaults-detailed.rst

   Optional.
 If not specified, or if specified and ``present``, the file(s) will be created.
 If specified and ``absent``, file will be removed.

-Additionally, all parameters of the `Ansible copy module`_ are supported.
+Additionally, all parameters of the `Ansible ansible.builtin.copy module`_ are supported.

 The reason why these lists exist (instead of using :ref:`debops.resources`) is that ownCloud needs to be aware of any changes.